Utility maximization problem: Related concepts

-The relationship between the utility function and Marshallian demand in the utility maximisation problem mirrors the relationship between the expenditure function and Hicksian demand in the expenditure minimisation problem.
-In expenditure minimisation the utility level is given and well as the prices of goods, the role of the consumer is to find a minimum level of expenditure required to reach this utility level.
+The relationship between the utility function and Marshallian demand in the utility maximization problem mirrors the relationship between the expenditure function and Hicksian demand in the expenditure minimization problem.
+In expenditure minimization the utility level is given as well as the prices of goods, the role of the consumer is to find a minimum level of expenditure required to reach this utility level.

 The utilitarian social choice rule is a rule that says that society should choose the alternative that maximizes the sum of utilities.
 While utility-maximization is done by individuals, utility-sum maximization is done by society.